Simple Parallelism Without Data Races

 for two accesses to produce a data race, one of them must be a write—and an

-immutable field can’t be modified[^write-on-initialization].
-Hence price
+immutable field can’t be modified3.
+Hence price can’t

 produce a data race no matter what is happening in parallel.
 The situation

-changes if we make price
+changes if we make price mutable:

 type t =